seinjang/JEJU-DLCAMP/README.md

 Sometime it really hard to find proper place to go.

-What if, the Recommendation Model can understand where do i want to go and understand location of the place in the map ?
+What if, the Model can understand where do i want to go and understand location of the place in the map ?

 <br/>
 The model will be able to recommend a suitable place according to the **CNN** you are currently in and **CNN** you want to go.
+We using Relation Networks Model basically contains **CNN** for Image processing, and **RN** for Relational reasoning between two object(Image, Test).<br/><br/><br/>

 ### Model Architecture